-Line D35- Total atypical expenditure)
+Line D36- Total atypical expenditure)

 Total atypical expenditure.
 Calculated as the sum of WWS1 lines 25 to 3.
 There are no atypical cost.

-Line E36 -Total expenditure
+Line E37 - Total expenditure

 Total expenditure.
 Calculated as the sum of WWS1 lines 24 and 35.
+Calculated as the sum of WWS1 lines 25 and 36.

-WWS1a - Wholesale wastewater operating and capital expenditure by business unit including operating leases reclassified under IFRS16
+WWS1a - Wholesale wastewater operating and capital expenditure by business unit including operating leases reclassified under IFRS16 purpose